A Survey on Code-Based Cryptography: Security Analysis

 The algebraic approach aims at translating the notion of the rank metric into an algebraic setting.
 For example via linearized polynomials: in \cite{grs} and \cite{aght} it was observed that for $\be \in \mathbb{F}_{q^m}^n$ there exists a linearized polynomial of $q$-degree $t$ of the form

 annihilating the error vector, i.e., $f(\be_i) = 0$ for all $i \in \{1, \ldots, n\}.$ This algorithm works well for small choices of $t$, giving an approximate cost \cite{grs} of

-It is important to note that very recently, i.e., in 2020, a new benchmark for the complexity of the rank SDP has been achieved by the paper \cite{minrank}, which solves the rank SDP using the well studied MinRank problem from multivariate cryptography.
+Recently, a new benchmark for the complexity of the rank SDP has been achieved by the paper \cite{minrank}, which solves the rank SDP using the well studied MinRank problem from multivariate cryptography.
 This might be one of the major reasons why NIST did not choose to finalize any of the code-based cryptosystem based on the rank metric, although they were achieving much lower public key sizes; this area of code-based cryptography needs further research before we can deem it secure.